 Work test for Parental Leave Pay

-- worked for at least 10 of the 13 months before the birth or adoption of your child, and
+- 10 of the 13 months before the birth or adoption of your child, and

-- worked for at least 330 hours in that 10 month period (just over one day a week), with no more than an eight week gap between two consecutive working days
+- 330 hours in that 10 month period, which is just over 1 day a week, with no more than an 8 week gap between 2 consecutive working days

 Activities that count as work

-You do not need to be working full-time to be eligible for Parental Leave Pay.
+You do not need to be working full time to be eligible for Parental Leave Pay.
 You may meet the work test even if you:

-- are a part-time, casual, or seasonal worker
+- are a part time, casual, or seasonal worker

-- are a contractor or self-employed
+- are a contractor or self employed

 - work in a family business